-- 6.2.1 Wage increases of: - (i) 2.0% per annum shall be effective from the first full pay period after 1 July 2017. - (ii) 2.0% per annum shall be effective from the first full pay period after 1 July 2018. - (iii) 2.0% per annum shall be effective from the first full pay period after 1 July 2019. - 6.2.2 A schedule outlining wage rates is appended as Appendix A. - 6.2.3 The allowances outlined in Clause 5.3 of the Award do not apply to the Employees covered by this Agreement for the reason that they have already been absorbed into wage rates as a result of previous wage rate negotiations.
+6.2.1 Wage increases of:

+- 6.2.1.1 1st Year: 0% of the applicable wage rate effective from the commencement of the new Agreement.
+A \$500 once off cash payment will be paid with wages fortnight ending 18 December 2020 on the proviso that the Agreement is voted on and accepted by the employees for the vote taking place in November 2020. - 6.2.1.2 2nd Year: A \$500 wage adjustment will be added to the applicable wage.
+In addition to the wage adjustment, a 1.5% increase will then be applied effective from the first full pay period after 1 July 2021 or ABS Adelaide CPI March Quarter, whichever is greater. - 6.2.1.3 3rd Year: 1.5% effective from the first full pay period after 1 July 2022 or ABS Adelaide CPI March Quarter, whichever is greater. - 6.2.2 A schedule outlining wage rates is appended as Appendix A. - 6.2.3 The allowances outlined in Clause 5.3 of the Award do not apply to the Employees covered by this Agreement for the reason that they have already been absorbed into wage rates as a result of previous wage rate negotiations.